 Bring the following to your first WIC appointment:

 Appointment times vary.
 Please allow one-to-two hours, depending on the size of your family.
 You may bring a beverage and snack from home.

 After reviewing your health, medical, and nutrition history, a dietitian, nutritionist or public health nurse will share health and nutrition information and answer your questions.
-You will receive up to three-months of food coupons.
+You will receive up to three-months of food benefits.

 WIC follows the American Academy of Pediatrics (AAP) guidelines, which recommend infants start solid foods at 6 months of age.